 There are three main choices when selecting the proper compressor for your cooling system: reciprocating, rotary and centrifugal.

 The condenser works in harmony with the compressor, receiving the compressor’s high-pressured gas and converting it to a liquid.
-As the compressor circulates the high-pressured gas, the gas moves over coils inside the condenser.
+As the compressor circulates the high-pressured gas, the gas moves inside coils in the condenser.
 With that in mind, proper maintenance of the condenser and condenser coils is of utmost importance.
 Keeping both free of clogs, dust and other impediments will keep the air moving freely, thus maintaining the highest efficiency.

 Are you getting all of this?
 There will be a comprehensive test at the end so keep on reading.
+(Just kidding).

 As you can gather, refrigeration and cooling systems are intricately designed to cool while preserving energy efficiency.